Ddemon26/custom-mcp-servers/README.md

 **Usage tips**
 - Supply only the intended filename; directories are not permitted and will be flattened during sanitisation.
-- `save_binary_file` rejects invalid base64 strings—validate data before sending.
+- `save_binary_file` rejects invalid base64 strings - validate data before sending.
 - Use `list_downloads` to confirm the file landed as expected before instructing a user to open it.

 ## Development Workflow